-- Purchase orders are required for all purchases of any amount for all County departments. (re-write for p-cards?)
+- Purchase orders are required for all purchases of any amount for all County departments.
 The County is not bound by any vendor commitment made by a department without the required purchase order.

 - Purchases of equipment, supplies or materials valued at $90,000 or above are processed by the Finance Office through the formal bid process.
-Formal bids require written specifications, legal advertisements, sealed bids, and in some cases, bid bonds.
+Formal bids require written specifications, legal advertisements, sealed bids.
+Bids are awarded to the lowest, responsive, responsible bidder and requires Board approval, unless approval authority is delegated.
 Once bids are opened, they are available for public inspection.
 Active bids may be viewed here.

 - Sampson County may participate in contracts issued by the North Carolina Division of Purchase and Contract.
 Purchases from these contracts do not require bidding because the bidding has already been completed by the state.

 - The Board of Commissioners reserves the right to reject any and all bids.

 Companies doing business with Sampson County must compete a vendor registration form to create a vendor record in our financial system for purchase orders and check generation.
 The vendor registration form may be accessed here.